GoogleCloudPlatform/bq-bench/README.md

 This tool allows you to do timed SQL query runs against Google BigQuery.
 It is bundled with a set of TPC-DS power run queries.

-All bundled queries are generated from the `dsqgen` (v3.2.0) tool by the (TPC) [https://tpc.org], who is the copyright owner of the tools and query templates.
+All bundled queries are generated from the `dsqgen` (v3.2.0) tool by the [TPC](https://tpc.org), who is the copyright owner of the tools and query templates.

 ### Installation